 Be professional in behavior, demeanor, and appearance: Your appearance and behavior should set you apart from the K-12 students and give a professional impression to the faculty, parents, and students.
 Follow professional behavior and dress standards (business casual unless school-specific events).

 If you are offered a job to become a teacher of record in your own classroom at any point before or during your clinical practice course, you MUST contact your program coordinator before signing a contract so you can be sure that your program completion will not be affected.
 Once a contract is signed, inform the Office of Clinical Practice.

 Teacher candidates are not permitted to serve as a substitute while on duty as a student teacher.

 Credential students have access to several materials in INTERESC (ED 420) for use in their field placement classrooms, including one-on-one Tk20 Support beginning February 1, 2019.
 Please refer to this list for other materials and resources available.

-Please contact the Teacher Internship Program (TIP) or refer to their website with questions about the internship program (this does not include candidates working on STSPs and PIPs).
+Please contact the Teacher Internship Program (TIP) or refer to their website with questions about the internship program.

 Please refer to the credential application website for program application deadlines and requirements.